googleads/googleads-shopping-samples/dotnet/README.md

 [Restore NuGet Packages](https://docs.nuget.org/ndocs/consume-packages/package-restore)
 as well to pull in the dependencies.
 (The IDEs listed above all support this.)

 1. Build and run any of the included projects.
-There are four:
+There are five:

-   * Samples4.0 - .NET Framework 4.0 compatible project for main samples
+   * Samples4.0 - .NET Framework 4.0 compatible project for main Content API samples
-   * Samples4.5 - .NET Framework 4.5 compatible project for main samples
+   * Samples4.5 - .NET Framework 4.5 compatible project for main Content API samples
-   * Orders4.0 - .NET Framework 4.0 compatible project for order workflow sample
+   * Orders4.0 - .NET Framework 4.0 compatible project for Content API Orders service workflow sample
-   * Orders4.5 - .NET Framework 4.5 compatible project for order workflow sample
+   * Orders4.5 - .NET Framework 4.5 compatible project for Content API Orders service workflow sample
+   * Manufacturers - .NET Framework 4.5 compatible project for the Manufacturer CenteR API

-   If using an OAuth2 client ID for the first time, the application will then open a browser so you can authorize it to access your Merchant Center account.
-The access token will be stored in your `merchant-info.json` configuration, so if you have authentication issues, delete the `token` field and reauthenticate.
+   If using an OAuth2 client ID for the first time, the application will open a browser so you can authorize it to access your account.
+The access token will be stored in the sample configuration file, so if you have authentication issues, delete the `token` field and reauthenticate.

 2. Examine your shell output, be inspired and start hacking an amazing new app!